 While the Guttmacher analysis identifies the 87.6 percent Hispanic population in zip code area 77023, it completely misses the existence of the Black communities in the adjoining zip code areas of 77003, 77004, and 77021.
 Therein lies the problem with Guttmacher’s study and conclusions.

-MINORITIES IN OTHER
+MINORITIES IN OTHER CITIES IGNORED, TOO

 Because it is fundamentally limited, Guttmacher’s method neglects to find the minority populations near many of the mega-centers.
 Fig. 3 shows six examples of the very different results achieved using Guttmacher’s single zip code area approach vs. Protecting Black Life’s census tracts within walking distance approach.